WvXY/DoorPlacementOptimization/README.md

 - [X] Generate constraint mesh
 - [X] Mesh tweaking functions
 - [X] Door optimizer
+- [X] Optimize and test
-- [ ] Optimize and test
+- [ ] Refactor and improve performance

 ## Bugs

 - [ ] Logger is not working on windows
-- [ ] Cuts on 2 edges of the same triangle may broke the geometry.
+- [X] Cuts on 2 edges of the same triangle may broke the geometry.

 ## Notes